ArchiveBox/pydantic-pkgr/README.md

 <br/>

 **This is a [Python 3 library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages with a variety of package managers.**
+It's designed to help Python apps check for and install any local dependencies which can't be installed with `pip`.

 ```shell
 pip install pydantic-pkgr
 ```

-It's designed to help Python apps that depend on local dependencies which can't be installed with `pip`.

 > ✨ Built with [`pydantic`](https://pydantic-docs.helpmanual.io/) v2 for strong static typing guarantees and json import/export compatibility
 > 📦 Provides consistent cross-platform interfaces for dependency resolution & installation at runtime